 A banknote that has significant or unusual damage, such as:

 - heat damage that prevents the verification of security features or affects 20 per cent or more of the banknote;

-- significant damage that casts doubt on their value or genuineness; or
+- damage that casts doubt on its value or genuineness; or

-The Reserve Bank pays value for badly damaged/contaminated banknotes based on the visual presence of a banknote.
+Subject to the Reserve Bank's claim requirements, the Reserve Bank pays value for badly damaged/contaminated banknotes based on the visual assessment of a banknote.
 If part of a banknote remains, the value is determined on the same basis as for incomplete banknotes.